luksoto/First_MLM_houses1980/project4_.md

 |  0 | 00102-08-065-065 |       1130 |       1346 |          0 |          0 |      2004 |          1 |         2 |        2 |         2 |          2 |   100000 |        0 |     100000 | 100000 |        2 |    2012 |               1 |                 0 |                0 |                0 |                 0 |           0 |           0 |           1 |           0 |           0 |             0 |                 1 |            0 |             0 |              0 |                0 |                0 |                   0 |                      0 |                   0 |                      1 |                             0 |                    0 |                      0 |                      0 |                    0 |                                  0 |                             0 |                    0 |             1 |             0 |          1 |          0 |            0 |
 |  1 | 00102-08-073-073 |       1130 |       1249 |          0 |          0 |      2005 |          1 |         1 |        1 |         2 |          2 |    94700 |        0 |      94700 |  94700 |        4 |    2011 |               1 |                 0 |                0 |                0 |                 0 |           0 |           0 |           1 |           0 |           0 |             1 |                 0 |            0 |             0 |              0 |                0 |                0 |                   0 |                      0 |                   1 |                      0 |                             0 |                    0 |                      0 |                      0 |                    0 |                                  0 |                             0 |                    0 |             1 |             0 |          1 |          0 |            0 |
 |  2 | 00102-08-078-078 |       1130 |       1346 |          0 |          0 |      2005 |          1 |         2 |        1 |         2 |          2 |    89500 |        0 |      89500 |  89500 |       10 |    2010 |               1 |                 0 |                0 |                0 |                 0 |           0 |           0 |           1 |           0 |           0 |             1 |                 0 |            0 |             0 |              0 |                0 |                0 |                   0 |                      0 |                   0 |                      1 |                             0 |                    0 |                      0 |                      0 |                    0 |                                  0 |                             0 |                    0 |             1 |             0 |          1 |          0 |            0 |
-###  GRAND QUESTION 1
+### Finding Relationships

 ####  Two charts that evaluate potential relationships between some home variables and the before1980 variable.

-In a way to look for variables that show any realtionship before 1980, I decided to used the livearea variable.
-This variable show the square footage that is liveable in the house.
-As result I found that there is not relevant information or relatioship between the variable for houses before 1980.
-We can observe that the distribution is very similar for all the years with some exeption after the year 2000 where there are some outliers.
+I decided to created two charts using variables that could show some relationhip with the target.I found that there is not relevant information or relatioship between the livinarea and before1980 variables.
+We can observe that the distribution is very similar for all the years with some exeption after the 2000 year where there are some outliers.
-In my second graph, I chose the selling price variable, but I found that this variable is not very relevant for my relatioship that I am looking for.
-We can observe that the before 2000 most of the houses prices are below 2 million dollars
+The second graph, the selling price variable does not show relevant relevant information neither.
+We can observe that the before the 2000 year most of the houses prices are below $2 million.

 #####  TECHNICAL DETAILS